Mareeba: History

 In October 2011, most of the land (209 hectares; 516 acres) of the former state farm / research station at Kairi was sold by the Queensland Government, retaining only 26 hectares (65 acres).
 The sale of the land was to fund the establishment of the Agri-Science Hub at Peters Street in Mareeba.
 The hub focusses on agricultural research and development, together with education and training.
 James Cook University is a partner of the hub, researching tropical agriculture, aquaculture and biosecurity.
 The hub opened on 16 December 2011.

+In the 2023 Australian Indigenous Voice referendum, 85% of Mareeba's residents voted No which was one of the largest proportion of No votes in the country.

+Demographics

+In the 2006 census, the town of Mareeba had a population of 6,806 people.